• broken image

 Potential postdocs should contact the lab initially and can also apply for external funding - here is a useful list of funding opportunities.

-Please contact Anne Kandler or Laurel Fogarty with any questions.
+Please contact Laurel Fogarty or Anne Kandler with any questions.